 Indeed, the solid yellow gold Rolex Submariner has turned to be a predominant model in the brand’s catalogue since 1969.
 However, other Submariner references in bi-tone steel and gold, 18ct white gold and also, a luxurious gemstone-setting model later joined the directory.

-For those looking to ‘sell Rolex London’, ‘sell my Rolex’ or sell a Rolex Submariner, get in touch with the trusted watch buyers at The Luxury Hut in London and sell your Rolex watch for the best price possible in the pre-owned market.
+For those who are looking for ‘How to sell my Rolex’ or sell a Rolex Submariner watch, get in touch with the trusted watch buyers at The Luxury Hut in London and sell your Rolex watch for the best price possible in the pre-owned market.

 Simply, fill up this online form, providing all details of your luxury watch and get a free valuation today.